home-assistant/home-assistant.io/source/_integrations/elgato.markdown

 The [Elgato Key Light](https://www.elgato.com/en/gaming/key-light) sets the bar for high-end studio lightning.
-With 80 LEDs, that put out a massive 2500 lumens, and can change the color temperature of the light as well.
+With 80 LEDs, that put out a massive 2500 lumens, and can change the color temperature as well.

-Te LED light panel is created specifically, and designed for streamers and content creators, many of whom operate on platforms like YouTube and Twitch.
+The LED light panel is created specifically, and designed for streamers and content creators, many of whom operate on platforms like YouTube and Twitch.

 ## Configuration